apache/nifi-minifi-cpp/CONFIGURE.md

 ### Asset directory

 There is an asset directory specified using the `nifi.asset.directory` agent property, which defaults to `${MINIFI_HOME}/asset`.
-The files referenced in the `.state` file in this directory are managed by the agent, there are deleted, updated, downloaded using the asset sync c2 command.
-For the asset sync command to work, the c2 server must be made aware of the current state of the managed assets, for this the `AssetInformation` entry has to be added to the `nifi.c2.root.classes` property.
+The files referenced in the `.state` file in this directory are managed by the agent.
+They are deleted, updated, downloaded using the asset sync c2 command.
+For the asset sync command to work, the c2 server must be made aware of the current state of the managed assets by adding the `AssetInformation` entry to the `nifi.c2.root.classes` property.

-Files and directories not referenced in the `.state` file are not directly controlled by the agent although, it is possible to download an asset (triggered through the c2 protocol) into the asset directory instead.
+Files and directories not referenced in the `.state` file are not directly controlled by the agent, although it is possible to download an asset (triggered through the c2 protocol) into the asset directory instead.

 ### Controller Services